TNG/JGiven/CONTRIBUTING.md

 Contributions are very welcome.
 There are different ways you can contribute:

 1. Improve the documentation
-    * The JGiven documentation lives in the [gh-pages](https://github.com/TNG/JGiven/tree/gh-pages) branch.
+    * The JGiven documentation is written in AsciiDoc and is located in the `docs` folder.
 1. Fix/implement known issues
     * Issues with the label [help wanted](https://github.com/TNG/JGiven/labels/help%20wanted) would be the ideal candidate for that.
 1. Come up with new ideas for improving JGiven